-However the disadvantage of that approach was that Kafka performance was not as speedy as could be, since it was not fully taking advantage of Scylla’s underlying shard-per-core, shared-nothing architecture.
+However the disadvantage of that approach was that Kafka performance was not as speedy as could be, since it was not fully taking advantage of ScyllaDB’s underlying shard-per-core, shared-nothing architecture.

-To remedy this, we are now introducing a new shard-aware Kafka sink connector for Scylla.
+To remedy this, we are now introducing a new shard-aware Kafka sink connector for ScyllaDB.
 This will allow you to use Apache Kafka and the Confluent platform to their fullest advantages.

-Users are guaranteed flexibility, either via open source, enterprise-grade or cloud-hosted fully managed solutions for both technologies.
+Users are guaranteed flexibility, either via open source NoSQL database, enterprise-grade or cloud-hosted fully managed solutions for both technologies.
 For example, consider the following combinations:

 Learn More in Our Webinar